JaneliaSciComp/multifish/docs/platforms/AWSBatch.md

 # AWS Batch

+Most users wanting to run on AWS should use the [Nextflow Tower instructions](NextflowTower.md).
+This page describes a manual approach to create a custom AWS environment for advanced users.

-For running Multifish pipeline we use 2 AWSBatch compute environments - one for the tasks that only require CPU and one for the tasks that require GPU.
-In addition to that we need an EFS volume that will be mounted on all EC2 instances used for running Multifish jobs.
+We need two AWSBatch compute environments - one for the tasks that only require CPU and one for the tasks that require GPU.
+In addition to that we need an EFS volume that will be mounted on all EC2 instances used for running jobs.

 ## Create the AWS EFS Volume and Access Point